 For this one, no one seemed particularly passionate about seeing this game unfold.
-My brother said “I know the Warriors are going to win”; a coworker of mine is tired of seeing the same teams for the fourth year in a row.
+When I asked my brother what he thought, he replied with, “I know the Warriors are going to win,” while a coworker of mine is tired of seeing the same teams for the fourth year in a row.
 Whatever the reasons may be, they’re piling up.
 Kevin Durant’s final three with 50 seconds left sealed this game, but will this moment earn a spot in NBA lore like the game-clinching shot he hit in Game 3 of last year’s Finals; right in LeBron’s face with 45 seconds on the clock?
 It’s unlikely, since last year at least had the distinction of being Durant’s first ring, this year is just another for the Golden State machine to claim superiority.

-Seven assists separated the teams, once again proving Golden State’s ball movement, spacing, and shooting is the key to their success, as well as once again proving how much better they are at executing that plan than anybody else.
+Seven assists separated the teams, once again proving Golden State’s ball movement, spacing, and shooting is the key to their success, and how they’re still just simply better at executing that plan than anybody else.
 Nance Jr. hardly played last night, and although he is offensively limited and a poor free throw shooter, he helps with grabbing boards over this weaker Golden State squad.
 You’re getting gouged on defense as it is and down 3-0 in the Finals, why not throw a wing-big hybrid out there like Thompson and Nance with LeBron and see what happens?
 I’ve argued for Thompson getting more minutes this whole series since he seems to be out of the slump he was in last year, coincidentally the first year of his large payday.